- Adventure: It’s delivered me safely to all four corners of the 48 states and parts of Canada.

 - Power electric cord reel: 50-amp cords are heavy.
 A 25-footer weighs a ton.
 An extension weighs another ton.
 But in the Ark, I push a button and an electric motor reels in the first ton of cable.
 And the 25’ extension?
 I think I’ve only used it once.
 (One of many foolish purchases: the extension cord, not the electric reel)

 - Sleeping: Like a baby . . . in a bed that’s as comfortable as the one at home.
 And usually with windows open on both sides of the room.
 The only thing lacking is Marie cuddled up next to me.

 - Showering: The shower here is only a few inches smaller than the one at home.
 My daily routine is undisturbed.

 - Self-contained: Although it’s nice to plug in rather than run a generator or simply live off the battery, there’s nothing I have to give up when I’m boondocking.
-Water and sewage needs are met with a full connection once a week – including what's needed for laundry and dishwasher.
+Water and sewage needs are met with a full hookup once a week – including what's needed for laundry and dishwasher.